Code-Institute-Submissions/andreagorsche-chachach-_teacher_AugResub/README.md

 - connecting my clicked function to the mute button and making the muting work properly without an if else statement
 - helping me with logic mistakes in the code

+I am aware that the variables are supposed to stay local in this project.
+All the variables that were set global were discussed with my mentor and he recommended doing so.
+He didn't see a problem because they all function as constants.

 ## Code from Class
 The code for the practice time was very much inspired by a code sample from the course.
 Like explained in the debugging section the code needed adaption, still referencing it here.